Polar Code

 POLAR CODE

-The Polar Code introduced legally-binding safety and pollution-prevention measures for cruise ships and large cargo ships (over 500 gross tons) in polar waters.
+The Polar Code was adopted by the International Maritime Organization (IMO) and entered into force in January 2017, introducing safety and pollution-prevention measures for cruise ships and large cargo ships (over 500 gross tons) operating in polar waters.

 penguins